DestinationsEurope

 First things first: where to stay in Munich?

 Munich, like all cities in Germany, is not a cheap one.
 Fortunately, you have a ton of options available when it comes to choosing your accommodation, including budget-friendly options.
+We highly recommend booking a place as close to the city center as your budget allows.

 Unless there is a solid reason not to stay close to the city center, we usually search for an area that’s as close as possible to the heart of the city.